trfore/ansible-role-mongodb-install/README.md

 ansible-galaxy install trfore.mongodb_install
 ```

-You can also include it in a `requirements.yml` file and install it with `ansible-galaxy role install -r requirements.yml`, using the format:
+You can also include it in a `requirements.yml` file and install it with `ansible-galaxy install -r requirements.yml`, using the format:

 ```yaml
 ---